 Thomas C. Wertheimer is an independent financial and accounting consultant.
 Prior to his retirement in 2000, he was a senior audit partner with the accounting firm of PricewaterhouseCoopers LLP and its predecessor Coopers & Lybrand LLP.
 In this capacity, Mr. Wertheimer was responsible for the audits of major U.S. and international public companies and was also a technical consulting partner in the firm's national office.
-From 2003 until 2007, Mr. Wertheimer was a consultant for the Public Company
+From 2003 until 2007, Mr. Wertheimer was a consultant for the Public Company Accounting Oversight Board.
+He was also a director of Fisery, Inc., an information management and service provider, until May 2017, and was also previously a director of Xinyuan Real Estate Co., Ltd., a residential real estate developer in China, through December 31, 2014.
+Mr. Wertheimer brings to the Board extensive knowledge and experience in accounting, finance, risk management and public company oversight.

-Class II Directors - Terms Expiring 2017
+Class II Directors - Terms Expiring 2020